 - UW Visitors Center

-Seattle's University District or “U-District” is one of the city's oldest and most diverse neighborhoods.
-Boasting a unique mix of ethnic restaurants, coffeehouses, retail shops and other services, the neighborhood caters to student needs.
+The University of Washington is located in the heart of the UDistrict.
+From shops and restaurants to activities and essential services, the areas surrounding 45th Street, Brooklyn/Roosevelt, North Ave, Mid Ave, and South Ave provide the neighborhood’s residents and visitors with a range of amenities.
+The University District or “UDistrict” is one of the city's oldest and most diverse neighborhoods.
+Boasting a unique mix of ethnic restaurants, coffeehouses, retail shops, and other services, the neighborhood caters to student needs.

 UW students can drive, take the bus, or walk to and from campus.
 Drivers can park on-campus during classes or meetings.
-Whether you live in downtown Seattle, a nearby suburb, or an island, the bus system and ferry system are convenient.
+Whether you live in downtown Seattle, a nearby suburb, or an island, the bus, ferry, and light rail systems are convenient.

-- Metro Online: Seattle and King County’s bus system
+- Metro Online: Seattle and King County’s public transit system

 - Snohomish County Community Transit